cseanburns/database-compare/README.md

 - EndYear (integer): A marker indicating the end of the decade the terms appear
 - Database (factor): The name of the bibliographic database
 - Platform (factor): The name of the bibliographic database provider
-- TermType (factor): The type of controlled vocaculary.
+- TermType (factor): The type of controlled vocabulary.
 Using the name provided by the Platform

 Databases/Platforms include: